-Applicable Group(s) A (except Building Trades seasonal laborers), B, C, F, G, H, I:
+Applicable Group(s) A (except Building Trades and Seasonal Laborers), B, C, F, G, H, I:

 - 1. The following days are paid holidays for 12-month employees regularly scheduled to work 30 or more hours per week:

 - New Year's Day

+- Dr. Martin Luther King, Jr. Day

 - Good Friday

 - Memorial Day

 - Fourth of July

 - Labor Day

 - Thanksgiving Day

 - Day after Thanksgiving

 - Christmas Eve Day

 - Christmas Day

 - New Year's Eve Day

 - 2. When a holiday falls on a Sunday, it shall be celebrated on the following workday.
 When a holiday falls on a Saturday, it shall be celebrated on the preceding workday.

 - 3. The following days are paid for ten-month employees regularly scheduled to work 30 or more hours per week:

 - Labor Day (only when the work year begins before Labor Day)

 - Thanksgiving

-- Memorial Day (only when the work year ends after Memorial Day)
+- Memorial Day (the District will provide a different holiday for 10 month employees when the school year ends before Memorial Day)

 - 4. Employees regularly scheduled for less than 30 hours per week are not afforded paid holidays.

 - 5. To qualify for and receive holiday pay, an employee must be in paid status both the scheduled workday before and the scheduled workday after the paid holiday.